-If a request is unable to be accommodated, and alternate agreement cannot be reached, the employee is to be provided with a written response outlining the reasons for the decision.
-The employee may seek a review of the managers decision from their relevant tier 2 Director, or General Manager.
+If a request is unable to be accommodated, and an alternative agreement cannot be reached, the employee is to be provided with a written response outlining the reasons for the decision.
+The employee may seek a review of the managers decision from their managers manager.